 Our only grumble was the lack of a lid - and the consequent realisation you'd need to get your duster out every so often.

-Another year, another Product of The Year Award for the Clearaudio Emotion.
-The combination of the deck, the Clearaudio Satisfy tonearm and an Aurum Classics Wood cartridge helped it stay at the top of the class.
+The combination of the deck, the Clearaudio Satisfy tonearm and an Aurum Classics Wood cartridge helped it stay at the top of the class in 2005, too.

 As we said back in 2005: “We’ve lived with the Clearaudio for over a year now and it continues to thrill and delight every time we take it out.”
 It may have looked like a Philippe Starck special, but we were under no illusions just how talented this turntable was.